devops4me/safedb.net/lib/usecase/files/README.md

-# safe file | ingest and eject files
+# safe read | safe write | reading and writing files

 You ingest a file with **safe file** and then **safe eject** will output that file into the present working directory.